GiX007/sql-nlidb-lab/README.md

 If you need help importing the schema or if you are interested in obtaining the database itself (since it cannot be uploaded here), feel free to contact me directly and I can share it with you privately (Google Drive, Dropbox, etc.).

 **Final Note:**
-This lab provides just an introductory glimpse into SQL.
-In real-world applications, especially with today's cloud-based databases, professionals often manage much larger and more complex datasets where queries are longer, optimization is significantly more advanced, and performance tuning becomes critical.
-Nevertheless, this repository offers an excellent starting point for beginners aiming to build strong SQL fundamentals.
+This lab is a foundational starting point.
+Real-world databases often involve significantly larger datasets, more complex schemas, and deeper performance tuning.
+Still, mastering the principles here prepares you well for those challenges.

 ---